 mates who rip the scabs off old, unhealed injuries.

-over the years, who are core trauma survivors.
-Most have geographically
+have been core trauma survivors.
+Most have geographically distanced

-distanced themselves as far as possible from their parental home,
+themselves as far as possible from their parental home, in order to

-in order to establish a degree of emotional autonomy.
-Over time, the
+establish a degree of emotional autonomy.
+Over time, the issue of

-issue of enmeshment (inability to discern and separate feelings,
+enmeshment (inability to discern and separate feelings belonging

-belonging to either the parent or the Self) is resolved.
-At this juncture,
+to either the parent or the Self) is resolved.
+At this juncture, one's

 and gratifying.
 One's mother figures most prominently within